 Residents are not permitted to post, hang or display anything that may be deemed offensive or inappropriate by any student, administrator or guest.
 This includes but is not limited to posters, flyers and white-board messages in hallways, on doors or anywhere visible from the exterior.
 It is the responsibility of all residents to confirm with the Office of Residence Life that any item to be posted is allowed, prior to posting.

-Televisions, audio equipment and musical instruments are permitted in student rooms.
+Students are responsible for maintaining reasonable noise levels in their rooms, and must avoid disturbing or disrupting other students.
 The privilege of having such equipment may be revoked if it disturbs other residents.
+Televisions, audio equipment, and musical instruments are permitted in student rooms, with exception.
+The use of amplified musical instruments and/or stereos that are disturbing to the community and that cannot be turned down or used with headphones to prevent unnecessary noise issues are prohibited.
+Therefore, musical instruments of any type generally should not to be played in the residence halls.
+Larger musical instruments such as immobile harps, pianos, and organs are not allowed in Stevens housing.
 No antennas are permitted outside the boundaries of the room.
 Satellite dishes of any kind are not permitted in the residence halls.
 Quiet hours are considered essential for all residents.
 On campus hours are: Sunday evening through Friday morning, 10 p.m. to 10 a.m., and 1 a.m. to 10 a.m. on Friday and Saturday.
 Stevens Leased Housing guest hours are 10 a.m. to 10 p.m.
 7 days a week.
 There will be 24-hour quiet hours during final exams at the end of each semester.
 At times other than quiet hours, students are expected to be considerate of others (courtesy hours).